ChrisElliotUK/develapps-clean-architecture/develappscleanarchitecture/README.md

-# Develapps Clean Architecture README
+# Flutter Clean Architecture README

-The development of this packages is developed by Felipe Gadea Llopis and sponsored by Develapps.
+This package is a fork of Develapps clean architecture which was created by Felipe Gadea Llopis and sponsored by Develapps.

 This is an extension for developing mobile software with clean architecture focused on flutter.
 It works with others, it is simply a software architecture.
 With this extension we make easy to work with clean architecture and we help developers to develope flutter projects focused on clean architecture.